-Tongariro National Park is well known for its natural beauty and for trekking the Tongariro Crossing, but for many people it will be heard of from being used as the landscape of Mordor in Lord of the rings.
+Tongariro National Park is well known for its natural beauty and trekking the Tongariro Crossing is like crossing through Mordor in The Lord of The Rings, in parts.

-It was rightly used for the scenery of Mordor as it is based around a volcano and large lava flows, looking like a very desolate place in parts.
+The area was used for the scenery of Mordor as it is based around a volcano and large lava flows, looking like a very desolate place in parts.

 The perfect weather window and time to get going.
 I am pretty sure that all us hikers out there are basically amateur meteorologists!
 Always banging on about the weather.

 The Tongariro National Park can be done in anywhere between 2-4 days, depending on how fast you like to go.
 Personally at this time on my visit to New Zealand I was at the end of my trip and time was not on my side.

 I also like to hike fast covering as many kilometres as I can, it is like a mission I set myself.
 Knowing this I set a limit of walking the whole park in 2 days.

 There are 2 ways to do what they call the northern circuit walk around Tongariro, the northern circuit being one of the ‘great walks’ of New Zealand.

 The first is to go clockwise, which most people do.
 The second surprisingly enough is to go anti-clockwise, which is what I did, partially due to weather plans.

 With it being a sunny day that first day, it should help melt some of that snow and ice on top of the higher parts.
 Or so I hoped.

 The Start of Trekking The Tongariro Crossing